aozaki-kuro/tokomachi-wiki/docs/timeline/2020/README.md

 :tropical_drink: : *So where should we hold our duo live concert?*

 :comet: : *What about...
-Toyosu Pit?*
+Toyosu PIT?*

 :tropical_drink: : *Ahhhhh that's also my dream live stage!*

-:comet: : *...and it's where the dream of EnSta started!*
+:comet: : *...and it's where the dreams of EnSta started!*

 :comet: : *It wasn't even enough to just sing 4 songs on air, I would like to call for at least 10 songs!*